dch42/sort_albums/README.md

 ## Directory Structure

-Creates a hierarchy in `-o path` like so:
+Creates a hierarchy in output path like so:

 ~~~
 Sorted/